Evaluation of Academic Administrators

 - Determine whether to meet with the Academic Administrator under review during the course of the evaluation.

-- Use all of the above sources of information and consider the “Guidelines for Evaluation of Academic Administrators” to develop a draft and final evaluation Report.
+- Use all of the above sources of information and the “Factors for Consideration in Evaluating Academic Administrators” to develop a draft and final evaluation Report.

 D. Communication of Findings